mayurankv/Obsidian-Code-Styler/README.md

 ![Solarized Default Dark Colours](images/SolarizedDefaultDarkColours.png)

+### Codeblock Comment Links

+You can type markdown links (both internal and external) as well as wikilinks in comments inside codeblocks and they will be rendered as links.
+This can help reference other files.
+Embeds are not supported.

 ## Codeblock Parameters

 Codeblock parameters are added to the first line of the codeblock following the language.
 They can be added in any order.
 If no language is set, a space should be left after the codeblock delimiter ` ``` ` to indicate that the first parameter is NOT the language of the codeblock.
 Also note that all parameters can be set with either `:` or `=`.